Assistant Professor of Mathematics

 Mass partitions via equivariant sections of Stiefel bundles, Filomat 32 (2018), 3759--3768.
 DOI: 10.2298/FIL1811759S

-Optimal bounds for constrained, cascading, and cyclic Makeev-type problems (with A. Meja and J. Zhang).
-In preparation.
+Hyperplane equipartitions plus constraints II: Makeev-type problems (with A. Meja and J. Zhang), in preparation.

 1. Institute for Computational and Experimental Research in Mathematics (ICERM).
 Topology and Geometry in a Discrete Setting, Invited Speaker (Nov 28-Dec 2, 2016)